dtrelogan/react-formstate-fp/doc/BasicExample.md

 }
 ```

-For a more realistic submit handler, see [submitting](/doc/Submitting.md).
+For the code for the submit handler, see [submitting](/doc/Submitting.md).